Ricki Lake Reveals Behind The Scenes Info About ‘The Masked Singer’

 “We did try every kind of piece of lawyer paper possible,” says Producer Craig Plestis, “but we asked them to join us in keeping it secret.”

-The who was recently picked up for a second season, with producers claiming an increase in security any secrecy to avoid spoiling the results for those following along throughout the season.
+The show was recently picked up for a second season, with producers claiming an increase in security and secrecy to avoid spoiling the results for those following along throughout the season.

 Who do you think the Raven is on @MaskedSingerFOX? #TheMaskedSinger pic.twitter.com/UFCPJ9b8JO